jaredcaraway/100-days-of-code/r1-log.md

 On the non-coding front, I read part of chapter 4 in my agile book, spoke to a friend in the tech industry who works for a major corporation and got a few pointers, and listened to a couple of Base.cs podcast episodes dealing with binary trees.
 My daily coding problem emails continue to pile up in my inbox, but they're really not a priority at the moment - I can't rush progress, and I have to be realistic about that.

 When flipping through job postings again today, it occurred to me that one of the skills I lack completely is .NET/C# proficiency - traditionally Windows-based technology.
 I discovered that it's possible to develop for this framework/language pair on Linux and went ahead and set up my environment with MonoDevelop and .NET Core, but I refrained from getting too deep into my exploration for fear of winding up in a rabbit hole and losing sight of my current objectives.
 One thing at a time.

+### R1D6 - March 29, 2018
+My journey into Angular is exciting, if a little overwhelming.
+I know, as with anything else I've learned, that it's a matter of repetition and habit, so I'm trying not to sidetrack myself so I can get in a little bit of learning every day and build familiarity by working with it on a regular basis.
+I'm still just following tutorials, but I'm anxious to take the training wheels off and try out what I'm learning on a project I build entirely myself.
+There isn't anything I'm learning that is very difficult to understand, but the sheer granularity of the project file structure is taking some adjusting.
+But I'm confident that I'll be competent in Angular before I even realize it's happened.

+Today I continued on into property and event binding.